RealMelkor/Vgmi/README.md

 * H  - Switch to the previous tab
 * L  - Switch to the next tab
 * gg - Go at the top of the page
-* G  - Go at the top of the page
+* G  - Go at the bottom of the page
 * :  - Open input mode
 * u  - Open input mode with the current url
 * r  - Reload the page